Healthcare Spending Statistics: How Much America Pays to Stay Healthy

 (Business Group on Health)

-The latest report indicates that health care costs in the US will jump by 8% in 2025, and that some 56% of large employers in the US point out to GLP-1 drugs as the primary factor for rising health care costs in 2025.
+The latest report indicates that health care costs in the US jumped by 8% in 2025, and that some 56% of large employers in the US pointed to GLP-1 drugs as the primary factor for rising health care costs in 2025.
+By 2026, gross Medicare spending on these drugs is projected to exceed $27.5 billion.

 Healthcare Spending in the Future